USEPA/WNTR/documentation/model_io.rst

 A WaterNetworkModel created from GeoDataFrames only contains junction, tank, reservoir, pipe, pump and valve attributes and topographic connectivity of the network.
-The network will **NOT** contain patterns, curves, rules, controls, or sources.
+The network will not contain patterns, curves, rules, controls, or sources.
 Water network model options are set to default values.
 Additional functionality could be added to WNTR in a future release.